shakfu/py-js/README.md

 ### The Project's `Makefile` frontend:

-Since the Makefile frontend basically just calles on `builder` interface in a simplified way, we will use it to explain the basic steps which occur sequentially.
-Note that while it is possible to automate thie process considerable, it is separated here into discrete steps for purposes of illustration and to facilitate debugging:
+Since the `Makefile` frontend basically just calls the `builder` interface in a simplified way, we will use it to explain the basic sequential packaging steps.

 1. Recursively sign all externals in the `external folder` and/or binaries in the `support` folder